Subterranean London: Transport

 The London Underground was the world's first underground railway and one of its most extensive.
 Its construction began in 1860 with the 3.7 mi Metropolitan Railway from Farringdon to Paddington.
 It opened in 1863, after much disruption from the use of "cut-and-cover" techniques that involved digging large trenches along the course of existing roads, and then constructing a roof over the excavation to reinstate the road surface.

 Tube railways, which caused less disruption because they were constructed by boring a tunnel, arrived in 1890, with the opening of the City and South London Railway, a 3.5 mi line from Stockwell to King William Street.
 It was planned as a cable-hauled railway, but the advent of electric traction resulted in a simpler solution, and the change was made before the cable system was built.
 It became the world's first electric tube railway.
 Although the system includes 249 mi of track, only about 45 percent is actually below ground.

 Kingsway has an almost intact underground passageway for trams, which is occasionally open to the public.

 Tunnels underneath the River Thames range from foot-tunnels to road tunnels and the tunnels of the Underground.
-The first of these, the Thames Tunnel, designed by Marc Brunel, was the first tunnel known to cross under a navigable river.
+The first of these, the Thames Tunnel, designed by Marc Isambard Brunel, was the first tunnel known to cross under a navigable river.
 It ran for 1200 yd from Rotherhithe to Wapping, and opened in 1843.
 It was used as a pedestrian subway, as the company did not have enough money or finance to build the intended access ramps for horse-drawn traffic.
 These tunnels were later used by the East London branch of the Metropolitan Railway from Shoreditch to New Cross.
 It was refurbished in 2011 and became part of the London Overground network.

 Several railway stations have cavernous vaults and tunnels running beneath them, often disused, or reopened with a new purpose.
 Examples include The Old Vic Tunnels, beneath London Waterloo station, and the vaults beneath London Bridge station, formerly utilised by the theatre company Shunt.